-MapBiomas Amazonía is a mapping tool that allows monitoring land use changes throughout the Amazon and tracking pressures on its forests and natural ecosystems.
+MapBiomas Amazonía is a mapping tool that allows monitoring land use changes and water surface throughout the Amazon and tracking pressures on its forests and natural ecosystems.
 Each year a new set of land cover and land use maps is launched, improved, and expanded for the corresponding new period.

-To date, the MapBiomas Amazon initiative has produced three collections of annual land cover and land use maps.
+To date, the MapBiomas Amazon initiative has produced four collections of annual land cover and land use maps and a collection of maps of water surface.
 Access the recordings of each launch.

 MapBiomas Amazon 3.0 Collection (1985 - 2020)